-2. Shoulder and Upper Back Tone and Tighten: Breathe in and as you breathe out, raise arms out to the sides, palms facing down.
-Force the arms back and up to create tension; hold for ten seconds, then release arms and move them back to the sides.
+2. Shoulder and Upper Back Tone and Tighten: Breathe in, and as you breathe out, raise arms out to the sides, palms facing down.
+Force the arms back and up to create tension; hold for 10 seconds, then release arms and move them back to the sides.
 Repeat four times.

 3. The Swim: Place both arms out in front, palms facing each other.
 Breathe in as you sweep your arms to the sides of the body parallel to the floor and push back.
 Breathe out as you bring your arms forward.
 Repeat five times.

-Walking at a comfortable pace just 30 minutes five days a week can help alleviate fatigue during chemotherapy treatment.
+Walking at a comfortable pace for 30 minutes a day, five days a week, can help alleviate fatigue during chemotherapy treatment.
 Start slowly, just five minutes twice a day, and work your way up to 30 minutes at least five days a week.
-If you don’t have 30 minutes to spare in one chunk, break it up and do ten minutes before you leave for the office, ten minutes at lunch and ten minutes before dinner.
+If you don’t have 30 minutes to spare in one chunk, break it up and do 10 minutes before you leave for the office, 10 minutes at lunch and 10 minutes before dinner.

-Stretching exercises can improve flexibility due to underarm radiation scarring during breast cancer treatment and increase breathing capacity in lung cancer patients.
+Scarring due to underarm radiation during breast cancer treatment can limit mobility.
+Stretching exercises can improve flexibility and can also increase breathing capacity in lung cancer patients who have undergone radiation.
 Here are two quick exercises to try:

 - For the arms: Hold both arms to the right and rotate in a circle eight times; then switch your arms to the left and rotate in a circle eight times.